Taguide.com

 Change (Chg) means the change from the last close to the one before it.
 From the close of the last week, to this week’s close, MMM gained $4.38.

-Which Chart Timeframe to Pick?
+● Which Timeframe to Pick?

 How do you decide among daily charts, weekly charts or monthly charts?
 The answer is that it depends on what you’re trying to do.
 If you are planning on holding a stock for a few days, then you should use a daily stock chart; a few weeks, a weekly chart, etc. It is helpful, however, to have the bigger picture in mind even if you plan on trading short term so you don’t get tunnel vision.
 Try to look at several timeframes when learning technical analysis.